altogic/altogic-js/README.md

 ### Cache

-You can use the Altogic client library to cache simple key-value pairs at a high-speed data storage layer (Redis) to speed up data set and get operations.
+You can use the Altogic client library to cache simple key-value pairs at a high-speed data storage layer (Redis) to speed up the data set and get operations.

 ```js
 //Store items in cache